adi095/adi095/README.md

 # Welcome to my GitHub page! 👋 - Adishree Sane

-I'm a Robotics Engineer with expertise in AI-driven motion planning, navigation, control and computer vision.
-Passionate about coding robot actions and mechanisms to achieve optimized performance in dynamic environments utilizing AI
+I am a Software Engineer with a strong foundation in AI models and architectures, I combine deep learning with traditional robotics to help robots see, move and think!
+I have experience in backend development - API design & microservices, and cloud, enabling me to build scalable, data-driven robotic systems.

 ## 🎓 Experience
 ### YewSavin - Research Intern